 - The whipping cream needs to be really cold.
 What I always do is put a metal bowl in the freezer for about 15 minutes before I start and then when I add the cream to the cold bowl, it whips faster.

-- Some people dust the top with cocoa powder right before serving, but I always dust it as soon as I assemble the dessert and then refrigerate for a few hours.
+- Some people dust the top with cocoa powder right before serving, but I always dust it as soon as I assemble the dessert and then refrigerate it for a few hours.
 This creates a nice, dark dense layer of cocoa on top, which I love!

 - I suggest making this dessert a day in advance.
 It really needs time to set – at least 3 hours, but overnight is even better as this allows all the flavors to develop.
 Just keep it in the fridge until you’re ready to serve.